Civlac/SRWLED-Wiki/Home.md

 * 2D effects.
 * UDP sync for volume and FFT reactive effects.
 * Additional sliders for controlling effects.
-* Configuration setting for 2D, noise squelch, gain and UDP sound synchronization.
+* Configuration setting for 2D, noise squelch, gain, and UDP sound synchronization.

 Please consider joining the [WLED Discord group](https://discord.gg/RNgqKpZ) where we have a dedicated channel to discuss this project and answer any questions you may have.

+We can also be found on reddit at [r/soundreactive](https://www.reddit.com/r/soundreactive).

 Are you looking for some MSGEQ7 support?
 If so, there's a fork for the ESP8266 that provides this over at: